 It is also important to negotiate how the money is dispersed.
 Most tenants do not want to pay out of pocket only to get reimbursed.
 Assuming this is true, your broker can help you negotiate terms so that the landlord will pay the contractors directly, even if you have hired your own project manager and team.

-Finally, it crucial that you fully understand the approval process within the workletter.
-If you miss dates, it can back up the project, causing expensive delays, and mean that your occupancy may be delayed.
+Finally, it is crucial that you fully understand the approval process within the workletter.
+If you miss dates, it can back up the project and cause expensive delays, meaning that your occupancy may be delayed.
 Your tenant rep broker should discuss the approval timeline with you to settle on an acceptable schedule so that you can avoid incurring these delays.

 While a savvy tenant rep broker can help you negotiate these deal points and advise you on things to ask for, their advice should never replace that of a lawyer.
 We always recommend having a real estate attorney review and advise you on any legally binding documents.